Canadian-Geospatial-Platform/cgp_pygeoapi/docs/source/running.rst

 The ``pygeoapi serve`` is the easiest way to run pygeoapi in your own machine.
 This command starts a pygeoapi server instance.
-By default, a Flask server is started, but Starlette and Django are available as well.
+By default, a Flask server is started, but Starlette is available as well.

-Using the ``--starlette`` or ``--django`` flags will start pygeoapi using the specified server technology.
+Using the ``--starlette`` flag will start pygeoapi using the specified server technology.

 It is also advisable to install the development dependencies (contained in the requirements-dev.txt file) for running pygeoapi for development.
 To do so, run the following command: